thiagohbn/Maximum-Rotation/README.md

 # Maximum-Rotation

-Game Maximum Rotation
+Game Maximum Rotation.
-Developed in C Language
+Developed in C Language.

-Instructions Game
+Instructions Game:
 Order the numbers from largest to smallest, moving them on the board to achieve this.

 Up arrow, Down arrow, 2 and 8 = move the small frame where the numbers up and down appear;